wlugmayr/chimerax-starmap/sphinx/troubleshooting.rst

 Of course you can edit the generated script inside the *StarMap* user interface, but putting it into the script template makes it easier.

+Please keep the filename **starmap_medic.tmpl.sh** if you put it in a new location.
+The *StarMap* MEDIC script template search order is: local working directory, *$STARMAP_TEMPLATES_DIR* directory and finally installation directory.